 Dr. Keith Boenning and Dr. Nate Dancykier are dentists in Towson, MD, that prevent and treat many dental concerns.
-During each routine dental checkup, they will look for signs of decay on your teeth.
+Our dentists will look for signs of decay on your teeth at each routine dental checkup.
 Tooth decay, or dental cavities, is a common problem they see daily.
-It is very prevalent among children.
-However, adults still suffer from dental cavities as well.
-Because it is so common, routinely checking for tooth decay should be a part of your regular oral hygiene routine.
-Twice a year visits to the dentist will ensure your teeth are free of decay, or it is caught early and treated appropriately.
-Dental cavities can lead to serious tooth damage if it is not treated right away.
+Cavities are very prevalent among children.

 What is Tooth Decay?